Heron Island Itinerary

 Day 5: Heron Island / Cairns / Daintree Rain Forest—Cape Tribulation

-This morning, make one last dip into the Great Barrier Reef marine sanctuary that is home to more than 1,500 species of colorful fish.
-Then fly to Cairns via Brisbane, absorbing the immensity of the offshore coral wilderness from above.
+Early this morning, board our private chartered boat to cross back to Gladstone and fly via Brisbane to Cairns.
 From Cairns, travel north by road toward Cape Tribulation, where two World Heritage Sites, Daintree Rain Forest and the Great Barrier Reef, converge.
 The journey to our secluded jungle lodge follows the coast before turning deep into the ancient ferns, emerald vines and dense canopy that inspired the movie Avatar.
 Along the way, watch for rare and endangered cassowary, the spectacular Australian birds that stand up to 6.5 feet tall.
 Ferry across the Daintree River, which teems with saltwater crocodiles, to reach our destination inside the Cape Tribulation sector of Daintree National Park, land traditionally owned by the Eastern Kuku Yalanji Aboriginal people.
 This is part of the Wet Tropics World Heritage Area, encompassing the planet's most ancient rain forest.

 Days 6 & 7: Daintree National Park